c0rent1n/djm/README.md

 		//All your page here
 	};

-	// Parameters for the files userJsonFile.json and adminJsonFile.json located in :
+	// The files userJsonFile.json and adminJsonFile.json located in :
 	// - "/json/categoryFolder/spectificFolder1/"
 	// - "/json/categoryFolder/spectificFolder2/"
 	// - "/json/categoryFolder/spectificFolder3/"